opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 COUNT(*) # Return number of elements
 ```

-Like SQL language, a select can also express an aggregation expression.
+Like in the SQL language, a `select` can also express an aggregation expression.

 Available aggregation functions are:

+- count
+- max (maximum)
+- min (minimum)
+- avg (average)

 <div class=“clearfix”></div>
 #### Count aggregation